calebpan/GTAC-Zonal-Stats/Python/README.md

 ## **Running script**
   Open zonalStats.py using the conda environment and update the following variables:\
-      -Set the specified 'root' to your local root directory and the outtable filename.\
+      - Set the specified 'root' to your local root directory and the outtable filename.\
-      -Set the specified 'shpfile' and 'imagedir' directories.\
+      - Set the specified 'shpfile' and 'imagedir' directories.\
         E.g.\
             ```root = r'C:/Users/cpan/GitHub/GTAC-ZS/'```\
             ```shpfile = root + 'Python/data/shps/FVS_polys.shp'```\